Hope

 With and for Others

-Perhaps especially after a year of socially distancing, I have a specific longing for this boy-becoming-man to understand how important it is for him to continue developing deep connections as he moves across the country for college.
+I have a specific longing for this boy-becoming-man to understand how important it is for him to continue developing deep connections as he moves across the country for college.
 I hope for friends, family, and mentors through which he can feel known, loved, and that he deeply matters.
 I wish for caring others to enjoy him and know him, but also to hold him accountable.
-I have been so grateful for “the boys”—his pod of local guys, for Diego, for his brother Rhys, and for his close and extended family that have loved and lavished on him.
+I have been so grateful for “the boys”—my son’s crew of local guys, our family, and for our extended family that have loved and lavished on him.
 I am grateful to Josh, Nada, Brian, coaches, and other adults who have known him throughout the years and called out the best of him.

 We not only thrive and experience the freedom to grow when we are surrounded by safety and when we are deeply known, but we thrive and become whole in and through engagement with the world.
 My hope is that his connections with the world become meaningful places of engagement where he is serving and leading generously for the sake of others.
-As he moves away from our family and the “local loom,” I am mindful of the diverse tapestry of humanity and hope for his beautiful thread to be woven deeply and indelibly into the complexity of human life.
+As he moves away from our family, I am mindful of the diverse tapestry of humanity and hope for his beautiful thread to be woven deeply and indelibly into the complexity of human life.

 With and for God